ianring/Chloroform/README.md

 	<input type="text" id="field6" data-validate="custom1" value="123"/>

 It's that easy!
+If your data-validate attribute contains a name, Chloroform will look for a function with that name in the global scope.

-Here's one that's a little more complex, showing how the wording of the error message is altered by the "not" inversion:
+Here's one that's a little more complex, showing how the wording of the error message is altered by the "not" inversion.
+It also takes a third argument:

 	function maximum(elem,not,max){
 		var val = parseFloat($(elem).val());